airik55082/nx-myorg/README.md

         }
         ```
     - If you continue to get the same error, try restarting your IDE.
   - The internal North Loop network likes to block access to `.dev` sites.
 If you connect to the VPN, however, you *can* access them.
+(Thanks for Mark for discovering this.)
 Since working on the VPN while in the office is a suboptimal state, I logged on briefly, opened all the steps, and then logged off.
   - Unrelated to this particular tutorial, but worth nothing: Mark discovered that including a digit in a component name makes Angular quite unhappy - though it isn't quite able to articulate what has displeased it.
 - [Getting Started](https://nx.dev/getting-started/getting-started)
   - Install Angular CLI